-In this guide, we will look at what bowls is, how is it played, and teach you the most important things you need to know before you place your first bowls bets, including:
+In this guide, we will look at what bowls is, how it is played, and teach you the essential things you need to know before you place your first bowls bets, including:

 - How to find the best bowls betting sites?